terrorizer1980/docs-exchange-api/source/includes/_retail_gateway.md

+# Introduction

+Welcome to Blockchain.com's Exchange API and developer documentation.
+These documents detail and give examples of various functionality offered by the API such as receiving real time market data, requesting balance information and performing trades.
+Interaction with the API will require an API key, request one by logging into the Exchange and going to Settings > API Settings.

 # Retail Gateway - WS API

 The Websocket API can be used to receive market data and to interact with the trading system in real time.
 Every message is in a JSON format and trading messages use the FIX standard for naming of fields, and message types.